Upgrades in general

 There's also the possibility that some files in the /Config folder are new or some have been removed (we do make a note of this in the release notes).
-WinMerge (and other diff tools) is able to compare folders as well so you can more easily spot these differences.
+WinMerge (and other diff tools) is able to compare folders as well so you can spot these differences.

 Up until version 6.0.0 it was necessary to change the version number in ClientDependency.config.
 This was to clear the cached html/css/js files in the backoffice.
-Just change the current version number to one that's higher than that.
+Change the current version number to one that's higher than that.
 Make sure not to skip this step as you might get strange behaviour in the backoffice otherwise.

 Merge UI.xml and language files